blawson69/GearManager/README.md

 Some items have a die roll for the number of "uses" they have.
 Those items will have a Uses query on their "add" link with a pre-rolled number based on the item's description.
 If you have already determined the number of uses, you may enter your own.
 Otherwise simply keep the pre-rolled number.

-The list also contains a <span style="font-family: Webdings;">i</span> link that shows the item's description in chat.
+The list also contains an info link to the right of the name that shows the item's description in chat.
 Viewing will *not* add the item to any characters.

 To view a succinct version of this information in chat, sent `!gm --help`.